open-contracting/deploy/docs/use/databases.rst

    For tables created by `Kingfisher Summarize <https://kingfisher-summarize.readthedocs.io/en/latest/database.html#how-tables-are-related>`__, always ``JOIN`` on the ``id`` column, which has an index, and never on the ``ocid`` column, which has *no* index.

-If you frequently filter on the same columns in ``ON`` or ``WHERE`` clauses, open an issue on GitHub to add an index to the table.
-(In most cases, this should be a multi-column index, with the most common column as the index's first column.)

 To see the queries running under your user account, run:

 .. code-block:: sql